Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Source of Ionization

 We take Group 1 as star-forming regions and Groups 2 and 3 as shocked gas.
 Selection of star-forming regions is fairly conservative, but for shocks one should keep in mind that high low-ionization line ratio or broad emission line can be the result of other ionizing processes such as hard AGN UV/X-ray emission and post-AGB stars \citep{Belfiore:2016dv}.
 In \S \ref{sec:obssys:ionization:niihamaps} we will discuss how shocks are established as the source of ionization using the \nii/\ha\ maps of Group 2 and 3 components.

-Table \ref{tab:obssys:results} shows some of the quantities measured for the observed systems.
-The light ratios are mostly obtained from the K-band magnitudes of 2MASS survey \citep{Skrutskie:2006hl}.
-The projected separation between the cores of the two galaxies is measured using the redshift distance and the angular separation.
-In this table, we also present the minimum \ha\ EW among fibers with \ha\ S/N$>$3.
-We use an EW low cut of 7 \AA\ in all systems as discussed in \S \ref{sec:obssys:analysis:absorption}.
-In addition, we present \ha\ shock fraction ,$\text{f}_\text{shocked}$.
+Using the separation above we calculate the \ha\ shock fraction, $\text{f}_\text{shocked}$.
 For each system, this value is obtained by dividing the sum of the \ha\ flux of Groups 2 and 3 by the total \ha\ flux of all fibers.
 This measurement of $\text{f}_\text{shocked}$ is an approximate estimate as the dividing lines between the groups are not rigid.
 Moreover, our spatial coverage is not complete, and we may have missed regions with effectively high or low shock fraction laying in between the sparsely positioned fibers.
 Furthermore, SparsePak has a denser grid in the center which is usually placed on the cores of the galaxies, so our measurement of \ha\ shock fraction is biased toward its value near the cores of galaxies, though most of the \ha\ flux is usually coming from the core anyway.
-We estimate the uncertainty of $\text{f}_\text{shocked}$ ($\sigma\ {\text{f}}_{\text{shocked}}$) by bootstrap sampling of data points in the \logniiha-velocity dispersion space, based on the measured uncertainty of \logniiha\ and velocity dispersion.
-For each sample, we add up the \ha\ flux of Groups 2 and 3 and divide by the total \ha\ flux.
-The standard deviation of the \ha\ shock fraction in 100 samplings is reported as $\sigma\ {\text{f}}_{\text{shocked}}$ .